Abu Dhabi's ADQ leads consortium to buy a stake in Israel's Phoenix Group

 By Hadeel Al Sayegh and Steven Scheer

-DUBAI/JERUSALEM, Dec 14 (Reuters) - A consortium led by Abu Dhabi state holding firm ADQ are in advanced negotiations to acquire a controlling stake in Israeli financial firm Phoenix Group PHOE1.TA in a deal valued around 9.2 billion shekels ($2.70 billion), the companies said on Wednesday.
+DUBAI/JERUSALEM, Dec 14 (Reuters) - A consortium led by Abu Dhabi state holding firm ADQ are in advanced negotiations to acquire a controlling stake in Israeli financial firm Phoenix Group PHOE1.TA in a deal that values the company at around 9.2 billion shekels ($2.70 billion), the companies said on Wednesday.

 U.S. private investment firms Centerbridge Partners and Gallatin Point Capital, which hold 33.4% of the Israeli firm, are in talks to sell about 25%-30% of the company to the Abu Dhabi funds, the two companies said in a statement.